 Marvin is particularly interested in the challenges facing public sector administrators as they attempt to solve severe housing needs with insufficient resources.

-The founding President of Housing Partners, Inc., Eleanor brings over 40 years of experience in programs of affordable and mixed-income housing.
-Beginning at HUD in Washington in 1967, Eleanor served also in HUD's Boston Area Office starting in 1970, administering the full range of HUD's housing programs until moving with Marvin Siflinger in 1983 to the Massachusetts Housing Finance Agency, where she served as Chief of Operations and then Deputy Director of the Agency until founding Housing Partners, Inc. in 1995.
+The founding President of Housing Partners, Inc., Eleanor brings over 50 years of experience in programs of affordable and mixed-income housing.
+Beginning at HUD in Washington in 1967, Eleanor served also in HUD's Boston Area Office starting in 1970, administering the full range of HUD's housing programs until moving with Marvin Siflinger in 1983 to the Massachusetts Housing Finance Agency, where she served as Chief of Operations and then Deputy Director/Co-CEO of the Agency until founding Housing Partners, Inc. in 1995.
 Eleanor holds an A.B. from Radcliffe College of Harvard University, an MPA from Northeastern University, and was a Loeb Fellow at the Harvard Graduate School of Design.
 She has served on many boards of directors, among them the Greater Boston Real Estate Board (of which she was Chairman), Citizens Housing and Planning Association (of which she is past President), the Real Estate Finance Association, MassALFA (the assisted living association), Mass.
-Housing Investment Corp., the CenterPoint Foundation, B'nai B'rith Housing New England (of which she is Vice President), American Jewish Committee (of which she is Sr. VP of the Boston chapter), the Mass.
-Assoc.for Mental Health (of which she is a past President), and the Commonwealth Housing Task Force (of which she is co-chair).
+Housing Investment Corp., B'nai B'rith Housing New England (of which she is Vice President), American Jewish Committee New England office, the Mass.
+Assoc.for Mental Health (of which she is a past President), and the Commonwealth Housing Task Force (of which she is past co-chair).
 She has won many awards for her contributions to her community,including a national Diversity Award from FNMA and Working Mother Magazine.